 Usability:

-- The effort required to use the marker should be minimal, i.e., one should not has to stress about writing something with it.
+- The effort required to use the marker should be minimal, i.e., one should not have to stress about writing something with it.

-- The Marker should be light to hold so as easy to use.
+- The marker should be light to hold and easy to use.

 - The Marker can be used to write text, make figures, and color a portion of the desired object.